railsbridge/docs/sites/workshop/teacher_training.deck.md

 * Ask them a question about the material. but how to do this without putting them on the spot?
 * Ask questions about something that has already been built on top of.
 Spiral.
 * Keep an eye on body language/facial expressions
   * "I see some confusion.
-Let’s get a question."
+Let's get a question."
 * Pairing off and discussing/explaining
 * Ask a less binary question to check understanding
   * How would you do ___